 proud of pet projects, it allows bureaucrats to experiment and try new

-things without the personal financial risk of a businessman, they are
+things without the personal financial risk forced upon those in business, they are

-creative on our dime This is a problem for concern.
+creative and tinkering on our dime and this is a problem for concern.
 The best time to kill a monster is while its still small, that time has passed, now we can only hope to slow its growth through starvation, and that is unlikely.

 Footnote; this dovetails with a post on February 6th, 2012 titled The Assault of Growing Government, it can be accessed at